ADD CONDITION

 Pediatric Use

-For adolescents aged 12 years and older, the recommended application involves cleaning and drying the affected area, ensuring it is free of lotions, ointments, and creams.
-The sticky side of the patch should be applied to the affected area, with a maximum of one patch used for up to an 8-hour period.
-The patch may be repeated as necessary, but no more than three patches should be used in a single day.
+For adolescents and children aged 12 years and older, the application process involves cleaning and drying the affected area, ensuring it is free of lotions, ointments, and creams.
+The backing of the patch should be carefully removed, and the sticky side applied to the affected area.
+No more than one patch should be used for an 8-hour period, with a maximum of three patches permitted per day.
 Each patch is for single use only and should be discarded after application.

 Geriatric Use